-If your spouse died in 1994, you may use married filing jointly as your filing status for 1994 if you would otherwise qualify.
+If your spouse died in 1996, you may use married filing jointly as your filing status for 1996 if you would otherwise qualify.
+The year of death is the last year for which you can file jointly with your deceased spouse.
 See Married Filing Jointly, earlier.

 You may be eligible to use qualifying widow(er) with dependent child as your filing status for 2 years following the year of death of your spouse.
-For example, if your spouse died in 1993 and you have not remarried, you may be able to use this filing status for 1994 or 1995.
-The rules to file as a qualifying widow(er) with dependent child are explained in more detail later.
+For example, if your spouse died in 1995 and you have not remarried, you may be able to use this filing status for 1996 and 1997.
+The rules for filing as a qualifying widow(er) with dependent child are explained in more detail later.

 This filing status entitles you to use joint return tax rates and the highest standard deduction amount (if you do not itemize deductions).
-This status does not authorize you to file a joint return.
+This status does not entitle you to file a joint return.

-Indicate your filing status by checking the box on line 5 of either Form 1040A or Form 1040 (you may not file Form 1040EZ).
+If you file as a qualifying widow(er) with dependent child, you may use either Form 1040A or Form 1040.
+Indicate your filing status by checking the box on line 5 of either form.
 Write the year your spouse died in the space provided on line 5.
-Use the Married filing jointly column of the Tax Table or Schedule Y-1 of the Tax Rate Schedules, to figure your tax.
+Use the Married filing jointly column of the Tax Table or Schedule Y-1 of the Tax Rate Schedules to figure your tax.

-Eligibility rules for filing as a qualifying widow(er) with dependent child.
-You are eligible to file as a qualifying widow(er) with dependent child if you meet all of the following tests
+Eligibility rules.
+You are eligible to file as a qualifying widow(er) with dependent child if you meet all of the following tests.

-- You were entitled to file a joint return with your spouse for the year your spouse died (it does not matter whether you actually filed a joint return). - 2) You did not remarry before the end of the tax year.

-- You have a child, stepchild, adopted child, or foster child who qualifies as your dependent for the year. - 4) You paid more than half of the cost of keeping up a home that is the main home for you and that child for the entire year, except for temporary absences.
+- You were entitled to file a joint return with your spouse for the year your spouse died.
+It does not matter whether you actually filed a joint return. - 2) You did not remarry before the end of the tax year. - You have a child, stepchild, adopted child, or foster child who qualifies as your dependent for the year. - 4) You paid more than half of the cost of keeping up a home that is the main home for you and that child for the entire year, except for temporary absences.
 See Temporary absences and Keeping Up a Home, discussed earlier, under Head of Household.